xiaoyunyang/xiaoyunyang.github.io/content/post/startup/startup-career-pivot.md

 Marc Miller on CareerPivot says you should [target the company and quit chasing jobs](https://careerpivot.com/2017/target-the-company-quit-chasing-job/).
 This is because:

 > the traditional job search is dead and [may it rest in peace](https://careerpivot.com/2015/the-traditional-job-search-is-dead-r-i-p/).
-Now companies source perspective employees, notice I did not say job seekers, via LinkedIn, Google and other social and career platforms.
+Now companies source prospective employees, notice I did not say job seekers, via LinkedIn, Google and other social and career platforms.
 They no longer care that you are not looking for a job.
 If you want to play this game you need to be a [good passive candidate or someone who is easily found](https://careerpivot.com/2016/anatomy-passive-candidate-linkedin-profile/).

 CRM is used by recruiters and a company's talent sourcing team [to identify strong active and passive candidates](https://blog.beamery.com/ats-vs-crm/) and encourage them to apply to the position.